All Collections

 We have two similar strategies we recommend for dealing with this issue:

-For the second path, the Competitors remain in their original Group, and then you also add the second Group.
-For example, Competitors tagged in the Group Biology ("BIO") might be given a second tag for the Group Life Sciences ("LIFE").
+For the second path, the Competitors remain in their original Tag, and then you also add the second Tag.
+For example, Competitors tagged in the Tag Biology ("BIO") might be given a second tag for the Tag Life Sciences ("LIFE").

 We generally recommend this second path over the first, as it gives the most flexibility in what Competitors Judges can evaluate.